 Whenever a Clery crime has been reported to CSUPD and it is determined that a serious or ongoing threat to the safety of students or employees exists, the university will issue a timely warning.
 Anyone with information that may warrant a timely warning should report the circumstances to the CSU Police Department or local law enforcement personnel, even if you are unsure whether or not a timely warning should be issued.

 The university will follow certain procedures in determining whether or not a timely warning will be issued.
-Once the initial report of a Clery crime has been received, the CSUPD will contact members of the University’s Public Safety Team to share known information about the crime and any ongoing threat to safety that may exist in connection with the crime.
+Once the initial report of a Clery crime that may present a serious or ongoing threat to the community has been received, the CSUPD will contact members of the University’s Public Safety Team to share known information about the crime and any ongoing threat to safety that may exist in connection with the crime.
 The Chief of Police (or designee) and other members of the Public Safety Team will determine when a timely warning should be issued.

-• In-person notifications by police officers to specific audiences
+• In-person notifications may be made by police officers or members of the Public Safety Teamto specific audiences.

 Emergency Notifications